Haruhi Suzumiya: Cultural impact

 The anime series became an Internet phenomenon in Japan, Asia, and English-speaking countries.
 Over 2,000 clips of the series and user-created parodies and homages were posted to video sharing websites such as YouTube and the Japanese video-sharing website Nico Nico Douga.

 One particular homage is the recreation of the dance choreography in the ending animation of the theme song, "Hare Hare Yukai", which generated so much public interest that it was credited for establishing the cover dance genre on Nico Nico Douga and YouTube.
 The popularity of these clips (and those of other popular Japanese series) led the Japanese Society for Rights of Authors, Composers and Publishers (JASRAC) to request that YouTube remove clips claimed to be under the copyright of their members.
 Business journalist Tadashi Sudo attributed the anime series' success towards coming out during a time when the Internet streaming market was new and being able to take advantage of it.
-An example described was how Nico Nico Douga was established around the same time the anime series debuted, and they were able to capitalize off each other's success.
+An example described was how Nico Nico Douga was established around the same time the anime series debuted, with the two being able to capitalize off each other's success.

 The popularity of the series made Aya Hirano one of the earliest examples of the "idol voice actor" crossover in the late 2000s.
 Haruhi, Yuki, and Mikuru (voiced by Aya Hirano, Minori Chihara, and Yūko Gotō), along with Japanese drama actor Toma Ikuta, made their first Japanese ad appearance in promoting Lotte Acuo Gum in March 2010.
-Lucky Star makes numerous references to the series.
+The manga series Lucky Star makes numerous references to the series.
+The insert song "God Knows..." has shown up in other shows, such as episode five of Remake Our Life!.

 The non-chronological broadcast order of the anime inspired a math problem: "What is the fewest number of Haruhi episodes that one would have to watch in order to see the original 14 episodes in every order possible?"
 In 2011, efforts to solve "The Haruhi Problem" on 4chan led to a proof of the lower bound for the minimal length of superpermutations, solving what had been an open math problem since 1993.